Targets for Flavor-Violating Top Decay: Numerical Analysis

 We focus on new physics that affects either up quarks or charm quarks but not both, which can be motivated by appropriate flavor symmetries.
 Moreover, we consider new physics either in left-handed or right-handed leptons, leading to the following four different scenarios with six nonzero Wilson coefficients each:

-Analogously to what we did in the previous section, we numerically determine the maximal value for the rare top branching ratios taking into account the most general sum rule relations for the $\Delta F = 2$ Wilson coefficients in equation~\eqref{eq:sum_rule_DeltaF2} and the experimental constraints on the flavor-conserving Wilson coefficients.
+Analogously to what we did in the previous section, we numerically determine the maximal value for the rare top branching ratios taking into account the sum rule relations for the $\Delta F = 2$ Wilson coefficients in equation~\eqref{eq:sum_rule_DeltaF2} and the experimental constraints on the flavor-conserving Wilson coefficients.
 We find

 where the first values take into account the bounds from $Z$ decays and rare $B$ decays, while the values in parentheses do not make use of these observables, but rely on $t \bar t$ production in association with leptons to constrain the flavor-conserving Wilson coefficients with top quarks.
-The upper limits we find are approximately an order of magnitude weaker than in the case of lepton flavor-conserving decays.
+We find upper limits that are comparable to the case of lepton flavor-conserving decays.

-We repeated our analysis using the more stringent relation from equation~\eqref{eq:sum_rule_DeltaF2_mod} which holds under the assumption that the $\Delta F=1$ Wilson coefficients are zero.
-In this case, we find limits on the branching ratios which are approximately an order of magnitude stronger:

 We also stress here that the quoted values should be interpreted as targets for experimental searches.
+They hold in leptoquark models but can be violated in other new physics scenarios, in particular $Z^\prime$ models.
 Interestingly enough, these targets are in the same ballpark as the existing limits from searches at the LHC, see e.g. equation~\eqref{eq:bounds_tqllp}.
 This means that the next round of updates for $t \to q \mu e$ searches at the LHC will have reach beyond the ``sum rule targets'' and thus be sensitive to a wide range of new-physics scenarios.